carlosdavis/wordpress-plugins/add-to-any/README.txt

 <a href="http://www.addtoany.com/" title="Sharing and bookmarking button widget" target="_blank">Share Button</a> (demo)

-The E-mail tab makes it easy to share via Google Gmail, Yahoo!
-Mail, Hotmail, AOL, and any other web-based e-mailer or desktop program.
+The Email tab makes it easy to share via Google Gmail, Yahoo!
+Mail, Hotmail, AOL, and any other web-based emailer or desktop program.
 The **Add to Favorites** button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

 Individual **service icons** let you optimize your blog posts for specific social sites.
 Choose from over 100 individual services.